jrw421/mission-management-system/README.md

 To start the application:

+0. To start all processes, simply run
+    `npm start`
+   Otherwise, to run one at at a time, see steps 1 - 3.
 1. Read the JSON from disk, find and fix corruption patterns, clean the data and finally populate the  database by running:
     `npm run db-dev`
 2. Start the frontend in development mode by running: